badjasje/ao_community/wp-content/plugins/nextend-facebook-connect/readme.txt

 #### Additional features in the [Pro addon](https://nextendweb.com/social-login/)

 * WooCommerce compatibility
+* BuddyPress compatibility
+* UserPro compatibility
+* Ultimate Member compatibility
+* Easy Digital Downloads compatibility
-* Pro providers: LinkedIn, Amazon, VKontakte, WordPress.com, Yahoo, PayPal, Disqus, Apple and more coming soon
+* Pro providers: LinkedIn, Amazon, VKontakte, WordPress.com, Yahoo, PayPal, Disqus, Apple, GitHub, Microsoft, Line, Discord, Slack and more coming soon
 * Configure whether email address should be asked on registration at each provider
 * Configure whether username should be asked on registration at each provider
 * Choose from icons or wide buttons
 * Several login layouts
 * Restrict specific user roles from using the social logins.
 (You can restrict different roles for each provider.)
 * Assign specific user roles to the newly registered users who use any social login provider.
 (You can set different roles for each provider.)
+* Show the name of the linked providers in the Users table

 #### Usage